-For the fiscal year ended June 30, 2018, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expenses, was 8.7% vs. 12.2% at June 30, 2017.
+For the fiscal year ended June 30, 2019, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expenses, was 6.2% vs. 8.7% at June 30, 2018.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.
-In addition, the money-weighted rate of return is similar to the gross time-weighted return of 9.3% that appears in Table 1 on page 19.
+In comparison to the money-weighted rate of return of 6.2% the gross time-weighted return is 7.2% and appears in Table 1 on page 19.
 The two approaches are slightly different methods of calculating investment returns.